Changing the way a home looks doesn't mean you have to spend big bucks or try and get on a home renovation show.

 Changing up the colors inside your home is relatively cheap since most paint gallons cost $30.
 Compare that to the nearly 1k that most people spend getting professional painters in to do the job.

-The bathroom is one of the most important parts of a home– for more than just the obvious reasons.
+The bathroom is one of the most important parts of a home.
+Sometimes, a nice bathroom can really be the tipping point for a home buyer who is on the fence.

 When a future buyer drives up to a house, the first thing they'll notice is the exterior of the home.
 If it's lacking luster, spruce it up with some flowers!